wasabigeek/boggle/README.md

 WORK-IN-PROGRESS

-### HOW TO PLAY
+### HOW TO PLAY LOCALLY
+- Copy `example.env` as `.env`
-- In command line, go to folder and run `python app.py`.
-Note that Python 3.6 is required to run.
+- In command line, go to project root folder and run `pipenv run flask run`
+- Open the url in browser
+- Enjoy!

 ### DESIGN CONSIDERATIONS
 - Storing the Board